Sustainable Built Environment

 • 2012: “Evaluation of the Effects of Green Walls on Building Consumption.”
 PI: Peter Osler (ARCH), Co-PIs: Herek Clack (MMAE), Antony Wood (ARCH), Payam Bahrami (ARCH)

 • 2011: “Smart-Building Optimization and Assessment Tool (S-BOAT).”
-PI: Donald Chmielewski (ChBE), Co-PIs: Ralph Muelheisen (CAEE), Demetrios Moschandreas (CAEE)
+PI: Donald Chmielewski (ChBE), Co-PIs: Ralph Muehleisen (CAEE), Demetrios Moschandreas (CAEE)

 • 2011: “Fenestration Guidelines for Energy Efficient Facades in Commercial Buildings.”
 PI: Majoub Elnimeiri (ARCH), Co-PIs: Herek Clack (MMAE), Dong-Hwan Ko (ARCH)